pranabekka/pranabekka.github.io/content/drafts/soupault-intro-old.md

 into the element which matches that selector.
 This allows you to have multiple index views in the same page.
-Yes, we've already sorted it by date, but you can put those options independently for each view, or use different index rendering options.
+Yes, we've already sorted it by date, but you can use index view options or index rendering options.

 {% details(summary="Index views and options links") %}
 [Index views](https://soupault.app/reference-manual/#index-views)